Geometric description of C-vectors and real L\"osungen: Conjectures

 Now define $\mathcal H$ from $\mathcal G$ by reversing the direction of the arrows of $\mathcal E$.
-Then for any oriented cycle of $\mathcal G$ we have not reversed all of its arrows in $\mathcal H$ as the arrow in $\mathcal T$ has been fixed, but we have reversed at least one arrow of the cycle by (2) so any oriented chordless of $\mathcal G$ is no longer oriented in $\mathcal H$.
-By (2) again, we chose $\mathcal E$ to contain an odd number of arrows of each chordless cycle.
-Furthermore every non-oriented cycle of $\mathcal G$ remains non-oriented in $\mathcal H$ by (1).
+Then for any oriented cycle of $\mathcal G$ we have reversed only one arrow of the cycle by (1) and the choice of $\mathcal E'$, so any oriented chordless cycle of $\mathcal G$ is no longer oriented in $\mathcal H$.
+Furthermore every non-oriented cycle of $\mathcal G$ remains non-oriented in $\mathcal H$ by (2).
 Therefore all of the chordless cycles of $\mathcal H$ are non-oriented and it must be that $\mathcal H$ is acyclic. \end{proof}

 We now give an example illustrating the proof of Lemma~\ref{lem-span-tree}.